Skip to content

 Mortgage overpayments explained

-Our mortgage overpayment calculator will show you how much interest you could save by making regular overpayments each month.
-You might be surprised by how much impact can have on how much interest you'll save over your promotional interest rate or entire mortgage term.
+Our mortgage overpayment calculator shows you how much interest you could save by making regular overpayments each month.
+You might be surprised by how much impact this can have on how much interest you'll save over your promotional interest rate or entire mortgage term.

-Some lenders have restrictions on whether you can overpay or not, and by how much, and some might charge an additional fee for early repayment. so remember to check with your mortgage lender on their terms and conditions if you wish to make overpayments.
+Some lenders have restrictions on whether you can overpay or not, and by how much, and some might charge an additional fee for early repayment.
+Check with your mortgage lender on their terms and conditions if you wish to make overpayments.

 The secret to saving money on your mortgage lies in making sure you’re on the best deal.
-So once you’ve used the mortgage overpayment calculator, be sure to compare mortgage rates to see if you could get a better deal.
+Once you’ve used the mortgage overpayment calculator compare mortgage rates to see if you could get a better deal.

 What should I consider before making a mortgage overpayment?